sovitnayak123/JOB-ANALYZER/README.md

 ### Usage

-1. Open your web browser and navigate to `http://localhost:8501`.
+1. Open your web browser and navigate to `https://job-analyzer-363hqtaigs9hnsnee6fc9v.streamlit.app/`.
 2. Upload a job description or paste the text directly into the application.
 3. Click on the "Analyze" button to get insights and recommendations.

 ## Project Structure

 - `app.py`: Main application script for Streamlit.
-- `models/`: Contains the models used for analysis.
-- `utils/`: Utility functions for data processing and analysis.
 - `requirements.txt`: List of required Python libraries.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Connect with Me